thebrandonlucas/blog/src/routes/articles/bitcoin/micropayments/+page.md

 Shirky went on to predict three methods of payment that would become dominant on the web which did not suffer from the decision fatigue problem: aggregation (bundling low-value things into a single higher-value transaction), subscription, and subsidy (getting someone other than the user to pay for the content — today this has manifested itself as the ad model).

 By the end of the dot-com crash, Shirky’s predictions were looking more salient.
 Credit cards, with their infrastructure costs prohibiting payments of less than $1, had become the de-facto method of payment, and passion for the micropayments project was losing steam.
-What was a self-evident and exciting prospect for the web’s future faded against the backdrop of its increasingly centralized, surveilled, and ad-driven predecessor — Web 2.0.
+What was a self-evident and exciting prospect for the web’s future faded against the backdrop of its increasingly centralized, surveilled, and ad-driven successor — Web 2.0.

 ## Bitcoin and the Centralized Web